-I wrote that the dominant Latino population, one that now outnumbers WASPs, was not flocking to these museums.
-Admittedly, like others who regret witnessing their former way of life pass away, I expressed regret to my friends.
-But I also offered this thought: Who could blame the new citizens?

-Why should these recent arrivals care about the famous Lincoln County Wars that took place in a nearby county or a former World Champion calf roper who grew up near this town?
-The museums have no Mexican-related exhibits of Benito Juarez; not even one of Poncho Villa, who is an integral part of southwest history and folklore.
+I wrote that the dominant Latino population, one that now outnumbers WASPs. was not flocking to these museums.
+Admittedly, like others who regret witnessing their former way of life pass away.
+I expressed regret to my friends.
+But I also offered But as we know, illegal arrivals care about the famous Lincoln County Wars that took place in a nearby county or a former World Champion calf roper who grew up near this town?
+The museums have no Mexican-related exhibits of Benito Juarez; not even one of Poncho Villa, who is an integral part of Southwest history and folklore.
 Why attend a museum to look at exhibits about strangers, many who helped dismantle (in the 19th century) the Mexican government's presence in the area where I was born and reared?